matthewjaykoster/matthewjaykoster.github.io/README.md

 #### npm Scripts

+You must have npm installed in order to use this build environment.

 - `npm run start:debug` runs the project in debug mode
-- `npm start` or `npm run start` runs the project, launches a live preview in your default browser, and watches for changes made to files in `src`
+- `npm start` or `npm run start` runs the project, launches a live preview in your default browser, and watches for changes made to files, reloading the page when changes are discovered.

-You must have npm installed in order to use this build environment.
+- `npm run build` utilizes webpack to bundle and minify the JS files contained within the `src` directory.
+- `npm run build:dev` does the same thing as `run build`, except it does not minify the JS files.
+- `npm run build:debug` does the same thing as `run build:dev`, except it also watches for changes to JS files within the `src` directory and re-bundles when chnages are discovered.

 #### JS Editing